reiver/reiver-uuid/chapters/chrono-random/README.md

 The chances of that happening is very very very small — but it isn't zero.
 So, even though it is very very very unlikely to happen — it actually _could_ happen.
+And some people consider this is problem enough that they choose to try to address it.

 ## Time & Randomness